-Even in the major promotions with national television deals, its a given many matches never get recorded, much less received widespread distribution, and some of them are considered to be among the greatest matches in a performer's career.
-As legendary as the televised Ric Flair-Ricky Steamboat feud was, they both agree they're best work together has been lost to time.
+- Even in the major promotions with national television deals, it's a given many matches never get recorded, much less received widespread distribution, and some of them are considered to be among the greatest matches in a performer's career.
+As legendary as the televised Ric Flair-Ricky Steamboat feud was, they both agree their best work together has been lost to time.
 Randy Orton himself has tried to find recordings of an non televised match he had with Chris Jericho in Japan.
-Montel Vontavious Porter considers a house show encounter with Shelton Benjamin to be as good as his wrestlemania match with Chris Jericho, one of the best reported women's matches in WWE history was at a live event between Trish Stratus and Jillian Hall and the Big Show once took seven Stone Cold stunners in a live event, where he feels he finally understood what it meant to be The Giant.
+Montel Vontavious Porter considers a house show encounter with Shelton Benjamin to be as good as his Wrestlemania match with Chris Benoit.
+The Big Show once took seven Stone Cold stunners in a live event, where he feels he finally understood what it meant to be The Giant.
+One of the best reported women's matches in WWE history was at a live event between Trish Stratus and Jillian Hall.

-It doesn't happen much anymore, but in the early 90's it was possible to have titles change hands during a house show.
+- It doesn't happen much in the new Millennium, but in the early 90's it was possible to have titles change hands during a house show note .
 Notable examples include Ric Flair winning the WWE World Heavyweight Championship from Randy Savage in 1992, and a couple years later Diesel winning the same from Bob Backlund.
 Casual viewers would turn on the television and find that they had a new World Champion.
 If they were lucky, they would show recorded highlights of the match in question.
 If they were lucky.

-There was a joke going around the Online World Of Wrestling site back in the early 2000s that WWE should stop broadcast WWE and put OVW on television instead.
+- There was a joke going around the Obsessed With Wrestling\Online World Of Wrestling sites back in the early 2000s that WWE should stop broadcasting WWE and put Ohio Valley Wrestling on television instead.
 Several wrestlers that ultimately amounted to little on the main roster had promising developmental runs prior, such as Seven Thorn.
 Also, someone who did little of note on WWE might have much more time to put on better matches or pick up some wins if they had been jobbing.note

-WWE's developmental territory FCW (later renamed NXT Wrestling) has had a few matches when main stars visit for autograph sessions or unaired matches for the televised shows that haven't been officially released.
+- WWE's developmental territory FCW (later renamed NXT Wrestling) has had a few matches when main stars visit for autograph sessions or unaired matches for the televised shows that haven't been officially released.
 The first notable match was when CM Punk visited in late 2011 and was harassed by Dean Ambrose (CZW's Jon Moxley), leading to a match later that night.
-The second was at the August 2012 tapings when Punk ended up wrestling the Kings Of Wrestling (Chris Hero and Claudio Castagnoli; or, as they are known in WWE, Kassius Ohno and Antonio Cesaro) in a tag match while partnered with, ironically enough, Seth Rollins (Former ROH Champion Tyler Black), who would later be one of Ambrose's allies in the Shield.
+The second was at the August 2012 tapings when Punk ended up wrestling the Kings Of Wrestling (Chris Hero and Claudio Castagnoli; or, as they are known in WWE, Kassius Ohno and Antonio Cesaro), in their one and only WWE match as a team (aside from a five man tag that April) in a tag match while partnered with, ironically enough, Seth Rollins (Former ROH Champion Tyler Black), who would later be one of Ambrose's allies in The Shield.